Sustainable gift-wrapping

 Recycled brown paper

-If you are going to buy anything to wrap gifts, recycled brown paper is a good option; it is the most sustainable way to buy 'new' and you can use it for various things after it is no longer wrapping, like to put your organics scraps in the green bin in!
+If you are going to buy anything to wrap gifts, recycled brown paper is a good option; it is the most sustainable way to buy 'new' and there are various ways in which you can re-use it.
+Re-used brown paper is great for lining your Council food scraps bin (paper linings are not permitted in all regions; check with your local Council).

 Second-hand biscuit tins